 A Formidable State

-To make things worse, the incumbent European Commission President and former Minister of Defence of Germany, Ursula von der Leyen, is being investigated of corrupt practices, the majority of which had eventuated during her term as Minister of Defence; the ongoing investigation has tarnished not only the reputation of the political figurehead of the EU, who made the eradication of corruption as her mandate, but also attenuated Chancellor Merkel’s premiership.
+The ongoing investigation has tarnished not only the reputation of the political figurehead of the EU, who made the eradication of corruption her mandate but also attenuated Chancellor Merkel’s premiership.
 The sharp decline in industrial production, exports, and GDP growth rates since mid-2019 could potentially weaken Germany’s already waning position; the nation has put its past as the gravitational centre of its policy, and the reticence to indulge in international affairs is mainly attributed to its past fears.

 If you want to submit your articles and/or research papers, please check the Submissions page.